REHABILITATION

 Treatment Techniques

-• 2.
-Exercise Therapy: Strengthening exercises, stretching exercises, and aerobic exercises.
+• Exercise Therapy: Strengthening exercises, stretching exercises, and functional training.

 Blog